Building and Development on PEI

 Who issues development and change of use permits?

 To build in an area outside a municipality or inside a municipality with no Official Plan and Bylaw, contact Inspection Services at 902-368-5280 to determine where you can make application for your permit.

 To build in a municipality that has an official plan and bylaw, contact the municipality for a permit.
 View the Municipal Directory for municipal contact information.

 Where do I find out if I live in a Municipality with an Official Plan?

-Please see the Municipalities map which indicates all the municipalities across Prince Edward Island as well as those with an Official Plan and Bylaw.
+Please see the Municipal Boundaries Map which indicates all the municipalities across Prince Edward Island as well as those with an Official Plan and Bylaw.

 Where can I get an application for a development and change of use permit?

-- Drop off your completed application at any Access PEI site or the J. Elmer Blanchard Building located in Sherwood OR
+- Drop off your completed application at any Access PEI site or the J. Elmer Blanchard Building located in Charlottetown OR

 - If the application is for a development within in a municipality with an official plan, the completed application must be received by the individual municipality.

 Are there any special requirements?